 - Campus Life

-At Arkansas State University, it is our privilege to assist veterans in taking advantage of the numerous educational opportunities available through the GI Bill and other programs.
-Regardless of whether you are a new student, a returning student or transferring to our campus from another institution, we are here to help you find the resources you need to make the most out of your time at ASU.
+At Arkansas State University, it is our privilege to assist veterans in taking advantage of the numerous educational opportunities available through the Montgomery GI Bill® and other programs.
+Regardless of whether you are a new student, a returning student or transferring to our campus from another institution, we are here to help you find the resources you need to make the most out of your time at A-State.